varunghat/datathon2025/README.md

 ### Deliverables
-A single CSV file containing the predicted labels for the 1,000 client profiles in the evaluation dataset A brief report describing the approach, methodology, and any insights gained during the challenge
+A single CSV file containing the predicted labels for the 1,000 client profiles in the evaluation dataset Presentation describing the approach, methodology, and any insights gained during the challenge (5 minutes)

 ### Description of Repository
 Following files are available in repository: